Color vision: Theories

 Two complementary theories of color vision are the trichromatic theory and the opponent process theory.
 The trichromatic theory, or Young–Helmholtz theory, proposed in the 19th century by Thomas Young and Hermann von Helmholtz, posits three types of cones preferentially sensitive to blue, green, and red, respectively.
 Others have suggested that the trichromatic theory is not specifically a theory of color vision but a theory of receptors for all vision, including color but not specific or limited to it.
-Equally, it has been suggested that the relationship between the phenomenal opponency described by Hering and the physiological opponent processes are not straightforward (see below), making of physiological opponency a mechanism that is relevant to the whole of vision, and not just to color vision alone.
-Ewald Hering proposed the opponent process theory in 1872.
+Equally, it has been suggested that the relationship between the phenomenal opponency described by Ewald Hering and the physiological opponent processes are not straightforward (see below), making of physiological opponency a mechanism that is relevant to the whole of vision, and not just to color vision alone.
+Hering proposed the opponent process theory in 1872.
 It states that the visual system interprets color in an antagonistic way: red vs. green, blue vs. yellow, black vs. white.
 Both theories are generally accepted as valid, describing different stages in visual physiology, visualized in the adjacent diagram.

-Green–magenta and blue—yellow are scales with mutually exclusive boundaries.
+Green–magenta and blue–yellow are scales with mutually exclusive boundaries.
 In the same way that there cannot exist a "slightly negative" positive number, a single eye cannot perceive a bluish-yellow or a reddish-green.
 Although these two theories are both currently widely accepted theories, past and more recent work has led to criticism of the opponent process theory, stemming from a number of what are presented as discrepancies in the standard opponent process theory.
 For example, the phenomenon of an after-image of complementary color can be induced by fatiguing the cells responsible for color perception, by staring at a vibrant color for a length of time, and then looking at a white surface.
-This phenomenon of complementary colors demonstrates cyan, rather than green, to be the complement of red and magenta, rather than red, to be the complement of green, as well as demonstrating, as a consequence, that the reddish-green color proposed to be impossible by opponent process theory is, in fact, the color yellow.
+This phenomenon of complementary colors shows that cyan, rather than green, is the complement of red, and that magenta, rather than red, is the complement of green.
+It therefore also shows that the reddish-green color supposed to be impossible by opponent process theory is actually the color yellow.
 Although this phenomenon is more readily explained by the trichromatic theory, explanations for the discrepancy may include alterations to the opponent process theory, such as redefining the opponent colors as red vs. cyan, to reflect this effect.
 Despite such criticisms, both theories remain in use.